Candida Martinelli's Italophile Site

 Memoirs of Journeys to Venice and the Low Countries

-Mrs. Lawrence Turnbull's historical romance novel set in Venice in the 16th century, written in 1900, which gives a good impression of what it might have been like to live in the Venetian Republic, but that can be a hard slog when the battle between Venice and the Popes begins:
+Mrs. Lawrence Turnbull's historical romance novel set in 1570s Venice, written in 1900, which gives a good impression of what it might have been like to live in the Venetian Republic.
+But the book can be a hard slog when the battle between Venice and the Popes begins:

 Golden Book of Venice